Electronic Devices Affect the Brain, But Do You Know How?

 Devices and magnetic field

 It’s a proven fact that there is electromagnetic pollution.
-Electrical appliances and devices both create a magnetic field that, of course, has an effect on our brainsLet’s take for example two common devices: TV’s and computers.
+Electrical appliances and devices both create a magnetic field that, of course, has an effect on our brainsLet’s take for example two common devices: TV and computers.

 Electronic devices and the brain.

-There was an experiment done in 1987 in the Occupational Health Center in Lodz, Poland.
+There was an experiment done in 1987 at the Occupational Health Center in Lodz, Poland.
 They exposed a group of pregnant rats and a group of male rats to four hours a day in front of a TV one foot away.

 People have also done various studies on computers.
 One of them concluded that pregnant women who worked in front of a computer were more likely to have abortions.
 In general, people who work in front of a screen display these symptoms more often: